TomArcher/AcomCmdlets/README.md

   <YourLocalDocumentsFolder>\WindowsPowerShell\Modules\AcomCmdlets

+1. Right-click each file and select the Properties context menu.
+From the General tab, select Unblock.

-2. Open the Windows PowerShell app as Administrator
+1. Open the Windows PowerShell app as Administrator

-3. Set the execution policy so that you can run the cmdlet.
+1. Set the execution policy so that you can run the cmdlet.

   PS> Set-ExecutionPolicy Unrestricted

-4. Import the module containing the cmdlets
+1. Import the module containing the cmdlets

   PS> Import-Module AcomCmdlets